+Temperature Value Column Atmosphere Value Column Option Value Column

+AB SOAK

+This sets a soak time for an autoboost step in a recipe.
+It must be monitored externally by SSi's realtime carbon diffusion modeling software which will adjust the soak times based on a predefined target model for the specified work.

+ABD_Model

+N/A N/A Model

+This opcode instructs the Real Time Carbon Diffusion (RTCD) program what model to use when the autoboost or autodiffuse is encountered.

+AD SOAK

-Temperature Value Column Atmosphere Value Column Option Value Column N/A This sets a soak time for an aut carbon diffusion modeling softw the specified work.
-N/A oboost step in a recipe.
-It must b vare which will adjust the soak tir Soak Time e monitored externally by SSi's realtime mes based on a predefined target model for ABD_Model N/A This opcode instructs the Real - autoboost or autodiffuse is enco N/A Time Carbon Diffusion (RTCD) pro buntered.
-Model ogram what model to use when the AD_SOAK N/A This sets a soak time for an aut carbon diffusion modeling softw the specified work.
-N/A odiffuse step in a recipe.
-It must vare which will adjust the soak tir Soak Time be monitored externally by SSi's realtime mes based on a predefined target model for ALARM N/A N/A User Alarm Number
+This sets a soak time for an autodiffuse step in a recipe.
+It must be monitored externally by SSi's realtime carbon diffusion modeling software which will adjust the soak times based on a predefined target model for the specified work.

+ALARM

+N/A N/A User Alarm Number